Singapore Children's Society to run Appropriate Adult scheme

 - Posted 30 Mar 2017 00:01

-The Singapore Children's Society will be responsible for organising a team to run the scheme, and putting in place an activation scheme for the investigation officers to request an Appropriate Adult.
+The Singapore Children's Society will be responsible for organising a team to run the scheme, and putting in place an activation scheme for the investigation officers to request an AA.

 Its director Ann Hui Peng shared that 16 Children's Society staff are also volunteers under the scheme, and it is hoped they can help with more complex cases, or step in for activation at odd hours.